 college course equivalent)

-6. College Anatomy and Physiology with a C or above
+6. Anatomy and Physiology with a C or above (college or LPN program)

 Trinity School of Nursing will grant credit to the LPN student for: